Philip-Akrofi/starter-hugo-academic1/content/publication/example/index.md

   when variables that affect welfare are controlled for.
 The findings suggest that China’s claim of a “win-win” aim for its rising investment in African countries may hold
-slides: papera
+slides: paper
 url_pdf: ""
 publication_types:
   - "1"
 authors:
   - admin
-  - Robert Ford
+  - Qian Dai
 author_notes:
   - Economics
   - African Business